 In Zen: The Art of Simple Living, Shunmyo Masuno draws on centuries of wisdom to apply the essence of Zen to modern life in clear, practical, easily adopted lessons–one a day for 100 days.

-Like The Things You Can See Only When You Slow Down by Haemin Sunim – a book I’ve celebrated before on the blog – Zen: The Art of Simple Living is a delicately stunning little hardback which is as loveable for its illustrations as its wise and gentle words.
+Like The Things You Can See Only When You Slow Down by Haemin Sunim – a book I’ve celebrated before on the blog – Zen: The Art of Simple Living is a delicately stunning little hardback that is just as loveable for its beautiful illustrations as its wise and gentle words.

 “Zen is about habits, ideas and hints for living a happy life,” Shunmyō Masuno writes.
 “A treasure trove, if you will, of deep yet simple life wisdom.”

 It’s a book to remind you how going outside to watch the sunset can make every day feel celebratory, spending time barefoot can strengthen your body, and lining up your shoes after you take them off can offer more than just tidiness.

 Turn to a new page every day, read it in one go, or – my favourite option – flick through it when you’re in need of some simple living inspiration.

 Just subtle shifts in your habits and perspective

 You don’t need to go to the ancient Japanese capitals of Kyoto or Nara; you don’t need to climb Mount Fuji; and you don’t need to live near the ocean.
 With really only minor effort, it is possible to savour the extraordinary.

 A renowned Zen Buddhist priest and gardener, Shunmyō Masuno’s unique background shines through in the book.

 “I find that encountering a Zen garden can convey far more about Zen concepts than reading any number of texts explaining the philosophy,” he writes as the book begins.